 Negative Effect of Body Cameras

-If police are required to wear body cameras, there need to be clearly written policies in place.
+If police are required to wear body cameras, there needs to be written policies in place.
 Here are some suggestions:

 - The camera recordings are discoverable evidence and can be used by either side in a court of law.

-- Cameras should never be used to secretly record anyone.
+- Cameras should never be used to record anyone secretly.

-- Officers should be able to turn the cameras off during their personal down time.
+- Officers should be able to turn the cameras off during their downtime.

 - Audits of the recordings should be used primarily as a training tool.

-- Officers should be able to view their recordings in order to better their performance.
+- Officers should be able to view their recordings to better their performance.

 - Confidential conversations about pending cases should not be recorded.